Ozark IntelligenceOZARKINTELLIGENCE

 2. Are They Transparent About Pricing?

-Red flag: Hourly billing with no cap, vague scope, or pricing that requires a “custom proposal” for even simple engagements.
+Red flag: Hourly billing with no cap, vague scope, paid “discovery” phases that should be free, or pricing that requires a lengthy “custom proposal” for even simple engagements.

 3. What's the Implementation Timeline?